 Falling Object Hazards on Construction Sites

 Though there are many risks on construction sites, those involving falling items are among the most concerning.
-Classified by OSHA among its “Fatal Four” – alongside falls from heights, electrocution, and caught between objects – struck-by / falling object accidents are associated with thousands of serious and fatal injuries each year are classified by OSHA among its “Fatal Four.”
+The most serious accidents that are associated with thousands of serious and fatal injuries each year are classified by OSHA among its “Fatal Four.”